LirookIAC/terraform-azure-recovery-services-vault/README.md

 Specifies the supported Azure location where the resource exists.

 ### `recovery_services_vault_tags`
-A mapping of tags to assign to the resource.
+A mapping of tags to assign to the resource.Defaults to no tags.

 ### `recovery_services_vault_sku`
 Sets the vault's SKU.
-Possible values include: `Standard` and `RS0`.
+Possible values include: `Standard` and `RS0`.Defaults to RS0

 ### `soft_delete_enabled`
 Soft Delete Setting for the vault.
 Defaults to `false`.

 ### `storage_mode_type`
 The storage type of the Recovery Services Vault.
 Possible values are `GeoRedundant`, `LocallyRedundant`, and `ZoneRedundant`.
+Defaults to LocallyRedundant.

 ### `public_network_access_enabled`
 Is it enabled to access the vault from public networks.
 Defaults to `true`.

 ### `recovery_services_vault_immutability`
 Immutability settings of the vault.
 Possible values include: `Locked`, `Unlocked`, and `Disabled`.
+Disabled by default.

 ### `cross_region_restore_enabled`
 Is cross-region restore to be enabled for this vault?
+Defaults to false.
+If set to true, storage_mode_type changes to GeoRedundant.

 ### `classic_vmware_replication_enabled`
 Whether to enable the classic experience for VMware replication.
 Defaults to `false`.

 ### `identity`
 Managed Service Identity configuration for the Recovery Services Vault.
 It includes:
 - `enable_identity`: Enable or disable Managed Service Identity.
+Defaults to false.
 - `identity_type`: Can be `SystemAssigned`, `UserAssigned`, or `SystemAssigned, UserAssigned`.
+Defaults to SystemAssigned.
-- `identity_ids`: A list of identity IDs to assign if `UserAssigned` is included in `identity_type`.
+- `identity_ids`: A list of identity IDs to assign if `UserAssigned` is included in `identity_type`.Defaults to [].
+-Note : When enable_identity is true, identity_type must be either 'SystemAssigned', 'UserAssigned', or 'SystemAssigned, UserAssigned'.
+If 'UserAssigned' is included in identity_type, identity_ids cannot be empty.
+If using only 'SystemAssigned', ensure identity_ids is either empty or not specified.

 ### `alerts_for_all_job_failures_enabled`
 Enable or disable built-in Azure Monitor alerts for security scenarios and job failure scenarios.
 Defaults to `true`.